-I love this hoodie.
+I love the Artemis Hoodie.
 Love.
 It.
 Love it to pieces (and to pieces I did love it because now it needs to be repaired).
 It’s great for everything.
 And I mean it.
 Every.
 Single.
 Thing.
 I wear it when I’m gallivanting around the city.
-I wear it to and from work.
-I wear it while climbing.
-I wear it while hiking.
-I wear it when snowboarding.
-I wear it when I’m kayaking.
+It accompanies me to and from work.
+It’s a great climbing and hiking midlayer.
+The hoodie soaks up sweat while snowboarding and keeps me warm.
+It keeps me warm on wet kayak missions.
 The Artemis hoodie is basically everything you will ever need in a technical, but casual hoodie.

-It’s a great form fitting mid-layer when you need to stay warm.
-It layers well under every shell and waterproof jacket imaginable.
-It has thumb holes in case your hands get cold, or if you’re weird like me and you like your sleeves covering your hands.
-The back is cut slightly longer in the front so people don’t see your butt crack when you bend over.
+When you need to stay warm, this form fitting layer does the job..
+The Artemis Hoodie layers well under every shell and waterproof jacket imaginable.
+Get cold easily?
+Thumb holes allow you to pull your sleeves down, or if you’re weird like me and you like your sleeves covering your hands.
+A long back means people don’t see your butt crack when you bend over.

-Also, did I mention it is made of merino wool?
+Also, did I mention Artemis Hoodie is made of merino wool?
 And merino wool is pretty much magical.
 Soaking wet while kayaking in the San Juan Islands?
 No problem, I’m still toasty because I’ve got my trusty Artemis hoodie on.